odys-z/x-visual/README.md

 X-visual is a lib for data visiualization using [Three.js](https://threejs.org) for rendering.

-Before v1.0, it's a part of a research projecta and a prototype of a comercial system used to verifying and accumulate any usefull tech.
+Before v1.0, it's a part of a research project and a prototype of a comercial system used to verify and accumulate any usefull tech.

 Currently is focused on report chart implementation.